 The treatment of all these other types of auction is outside the scope of the present paper.
-For further details see Klemperer (2002) and Wooldridge (2002), chapter 7.
+For further details see Klemperer (2002).
+A very brief treatment of some of the formal properties of auctions (such as the possibilities of lies and collusions among the bidders) will be made in section 3.
+For further details see Wooldridge (2002), chapter 7, and Klemperer (2002).